-- 4.5 Policy DM7: Safeguarding Mineral Resources sets out the circumstances when non-minerals development may be considered acceptable at a location within a MSA.
-Clauses 4, 6 and 7 of Policy DM7 describe the types of proposals for development that are excluded from mineral safeguarding: - 4. the development is of a temporary nature that can be completed and the site returned to a condition that does not prevent mineral extraction within the timescale that the mineral is likely to be needed; or - 6. it is exempt from mineral safeguarding policy, namely: householder applications, infill development of a minor nature in existing built up areas, advertisement applications, reserved matters applications, minor extensions and changes of use and buildings, minor works, nonmaterial amendments to current planning permissions; or - 7. it constitutes development on a site allocated in the adopted development plan. - 4.6 Proposals covered by these clauses should be accompanied by information demonstrating that they are exempt from mineral safeguarding.
-This will indicate to the relevant local planning authority that the presence of the safeguarded mineral resources or has been acknowledged and that the development is in conformity with Kent MWLP Policy CSM 5 and Policy DM 7.

-4.7 The County Council need not be consulted on these types of developments.
-If there is any uncertainty, the district and borough planning authority will discuss and agree the approach to be taken with the County Council.
+- 6. it is exempt from mineral safeguarding policy, namely: householder applications, infill development of a minor nature in existing built up areas, advertisement applications, reserved matters applications, minor extensions and changes of use and buildings, minor works, non-material amendments to current planning permissions; or - 7. it constitutes development on a site allocated in the adopted development plan. - 4.6 Proposals for potentially sterilising mineral developments should be accompanied by information demonstrating that they are exempt from the presumption to safeguard.
+This will indicate to the relevant district/ borough authority that the presence of the safeguarded mineral resources or sites has been acknowledged and that the development is in conformity with Kent MWLP Policy CSM 5 and Policy DM 7. - 4.7 The County Council need not be consulted on these types of developments.
+If there is any uncertainty the district and borough planning authority will discuss and agree the approach to be taken with the County Council.